karldyson/dnsimple-go/README.md

 ## Introduction

-After writing the perl module and scripts (see other repo) I decided that as DNS Simple offer a go library, I would use it as an excuse to duplicate the perl scripts in go as an opportunity to learn go.
+After writing the perl module and scripts (see [repo](https://bitbucket.org/karldyson/dnsimple)) I decided that as DNS Simple offer a Go library, I would use it as an excuse to duplicate the perl scripts as an opportunity to learn Go.

 So far, there are the following examples: